defidummy/awesome-DeFi-NFT/README.md

 **Awesome DeFi NFT Repos, Researches, and Blogs**

 The best way to start is to try using DeFi protocols likw AAVE(lending) and Uniswap(exchange).
-Get a [metamask](https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn?hl=en) wallet, change your network to rinkeby testnet, request eth from [faucet](https://faucet.rinkeby.io/), interact with protocol Uniswap UX and [Aave](https://testnet.aave.com/markets)(Aave is on kovan testnet).
+Get a [metamask](https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn?hl=en) wallet, change your network to rinkeby testnet, request eth from [faucet](https://faucet.rinkeby.io/), interact with protocol Uniswap UX and [Aave](https://testnet.aave.com/markets) - Aave is on kovan testnet.
 See your transactions on etherscan.

 **DeFi**